Webinar report: Internal Comms @ fast growing companies

 I hope everybody has a drink ready?
 Cause this promises to be a pretty good session.
 Amanda and I have been chatting before, because while we both come from a tech background, so it was just so much fun to talk about “Oh my gosh, when you scale, you have to go through these challenges and how do we deal with that?”
 And then Amanda also brings in that HR perspective very much, not just the comp side of things, so I think there's a lot to learn here for everyone.

-Amanda Steel: Yeah.
-So it's a tricky balance for sure.
+Amanda Steel: It's a tricky balance for sure.
 But it's definitely unbalanced.

 Amanda Steel: Absolutely.
 We can write all the policies in the world, but if the people aren't engaged in them or a part of the process of getting to there, or if they're not aligned with values, they're not communicated.
 They don't really mean a lot.

-So, yeah, please do that.
-Questions go to the Q & A section, chat goes in the chat section, and for the rest, we're just going to have fun on this first day.
+So, please do that.
+Questions go to the Q&A section, chat goes in the chat section, and for the rest, we're just going to have fun on this first day.
 So that's basically about it.
 I think it's about time that we start.
-So, Amanda, first off formally, I get to say welcome.
+Amanda, first off, formally, I get to say welcome.
 We've been promoting this webinar, we've been saying that we're really honored to have the manager of people and culture at Uberflip, but now I'm happy to say that it's “director”, so congratulations on your promotion.
 I know that it's been a really busy time for Uberflip, which is really, great to see, and we're super, super thankful to have you here.

 Amanda Steel: Thank you so much.
 I'm so excited to get to chat with you.

 Jonathan Davies: Awesome.
-Awesome.
-All right.
 So, more household modus and then I promise I won't repeat this anymore, but this session is not a scripted thing.
-We are not going to give you a death by slideshow, we’re fully reliant on your interaction, dear audience, so please do ask your questions in the Q & A section on zoom or chat around in chats.
+We are not going to give you a death by slideshow, we’re fully reliant on your interaction, dear audience, so please do ask your questions in the Q&A section on zoom or chat around in chats.

 Jonathan Davies: And then when you do that, parts of your culture change as the company size changes or, as you acquire other companies, it's also a common practice for change, I suppose.
 Are there certain aspects that you kind of pick and choose, or as you know, the person in charge of people and culture, do you already keep tabs on, “Ooh, is this part of our culture might not scale with our growth, but this part is something final that we retained.
 So we're going to fight to keep it up there.
 How do you maintain that kind of overview?
 Is that like leadership committee education, talking to people?
 What do you do to keep that going?